Photos Erica Hagen / Written By Mao Her Flores and Mao Misty Her

+Over the years we had kept in touch with Erica Hagen, but we didn’t see her often.
+She settled down in Southern California and we remained in Fresno.
 Every few years, she would call or come visit, but over the years, the visits had become less and less frequent – due to various factors such as work, family, or the difficulties traveling with age.

 It was wasn’t until three years ago, we were approached with the idea of the possibility of putting together an exhibit that would commemorate 40 years of the Hmong in the United States -The Hmongstory 40 Exhibit, that our paths would cross again.

 This was a project we instantly knew had to take part in and invested our time, talents, money, and efforts.

 As we researched and prepared the panels for “Thailand and Refugee Camp” section of the exhibit, we found that we were lacking photographs depicting Hmong life in the camps.
 We kept asking each other, our parents, other elders questions about what life was like and it would be nice if we had photos of everyday life during this time period.
 We immediately thought about Erica and her pictures she had captured of our families and many other families in the camp.
 We remembered she was an avid photographer and photographed everyone and every aspect of the camps.